 Legacy Personal plan limits

-If your site has been active on the Website Personal plan since before December 1, 2017, it has a 20-page limit.
+If your site is on our older, legacy Personal plan, it has a 20-page limit.
 To learn more about legacy plans, visit What plan am I on?.

 This section explains the pages that count or don't count towards that limit.